 Why is TDP important?

-If you are building your own computer system, two of the most important factors are power and cooling.
+If you are building a computer system, two of the most important factors are power and cooling.
 Your PSU must provide adequate power for all the components in your system, and the heat inside the computer must be adequately removed.

-When choosing a PSU, it's a good idea to look up the specifications for all hardware in your system, including motherboard, RAM, CPU, GPU, and disk drives, and add up the TDP of each.
-This total TDP, measured in watts, represents the amount of power your PSU must provide.
-Ensure that you install a PSU rated to provide at least that many watts of power, plus about 100 watts, to account for variance in TDP ratings and real-world usage.
-If you plan to add additional hardware to the computer later, budget for that expected increase in TDP when you choose your PSU.
+When choosing a PSU, find the specifications for all computer hardware, including motherboard, RAM, CPU, GPU, and disk drives, and add up the TDP of each.
+The total TDP, measured in watts, represents the amount of power your PSU must provide.
+Ensure you install a PSU rated to provide at least that many watts of power, plus about 100 watts, to account for variance in TDP ratings and real-world usage.
+If you plan to add additional hardware to the computer later, budget for that expected increase in TDP when choosing your PSU.

 For each component that requires passive or active cooling, ensure that its cooler is rated to dissipate the same or greater TDP than the component.
 So, if your CPU has a TDP of 65 watts, make sure its heat sink and fan are rated to dissipate at least that much heat.
 The same is true if you are using a liquid cooling system.